 As you head back to school and work say no to single use plastics.
-On average, Australians use 130kg of plastic per person each year and less than 12% of that's recycled**.
+According to Plastics NZ, each New Zealander consumes approximately 31 kg of plastic packaging every single year, and only recycles 5.58kgs.
 Make the switch to reusable cups and containers.
 Purchase a multi-use water bottle, coffee cup, cutlery and a lunchbox or container, which you can ask cafes and food retailers to put your takeaway salad or sandwich in.

 Mark Global Recycling Day by upgrading your recycling system to be more intuitive, meaning, you’ll use it properly.
 Think about dual or triple waste bins, repurposing glass jars, recycling packages when they arrive and don’t forget other materials, like recycling electronics and appliances when you no longer want them.

-If you’ve got a painting project, experts say in Australia April is the time to do it, with the warm weather accelerating the drying process without extreme heat.
+If you’ve got a painting project, cooler temperatures and lower humidity levels in mid-autumn of April make finishing a painting project a whole lot easier.
 Plus, with Easter you’ve got a long weekend for those DIY projects.
 Be sure to choose eco paints over traditional ones, which are full of volatile organic compounds.

 Before you head into the cold and drafty winter months, consider air sealing your home to stop your heating having to work overtime.
 Drafts around doors and windows can be insulated using affordable easy-to-install products such as rubber door strips and foam window strips available from hardware stores.